pylonmc/pylon-docs/docs/creating-addons/your-first-item/adding-name-and-lore.md

 ```
 <small>(not real code - just for demonstration purposes)</small>

 Now, suppose we want Spanish speakers to be able to play our addon.
-Well, in Spanish, that's called 'Bomba Nuclear'.
+Well, in Spanish, that's called 'Bomba Nuclear' according to google translate.
 But I've hardcoded in 'Nuclear Bomb'... so how can we make sure that Spanish people see 'Bomba Nuclear' instead?

 The solution to this is to just use a generic 'translation key'.
 ```java